Creating an Event Mesh

 • Scroll and select the name of your service in the drop-down menu, then click Add Service.

-7. After you return to the Create Mesh page, click Add Service again and on the Add Service: Full Mesh dialog, select another event broker service.
+7. After you return to the Create Event Mesh page, click Add Service again and on the Add Service: Full Event Mesh dialog, select another event broker service.
 In most cases, you can accept the suggested initiating links.

 You can optionally click the Switch Initiator icon to change which event broker service begins the creation of the DMR link.
 For more information about choosing the initiating service, see Switch the Initiator for a Link on the Event Mesh.
 For example, if one of the event broker services has a private endpoint and the other event broker service has a public endpoint, you must change the initiating service to be the one with the private endpoint.
 On the remote endpoint, you can only select the endpoint if you have more than one endpoint available, otherwise, only the single endpoint is shown and automatically selected for you.

 Repeat this step until you've added all the event broker services that you want to your event mesh.
+You can add a maximum of 15 event broker services to an event mesh.

-Creating an event mesh can take up to five minutes and starts after the Create started notification appears near the bottom of the page.
 You can wait on the same page or come back later to check the event mesh creation progress.
 For more information, see Checking the Progress of Event Mesh Updates.